 Coat a large skillet with olive oil or canola oil and place over medium-high heat.
 Sear the brisket in the hot oil on all sides, until it's well-browned.
 Use metal tongs to turn the brisket in the pan.

-Add the aromatics of your choice to the slow cooker, such as sliced onions, minced garlic and shallots, to add more flavor to the brisket.
+Add any aromatics of your choice to the slow cooker, such as sliced onions or minced garlic and shallots to add more flavor to the brisket.

 Cover the slow cooker and cook the brisket on low heat for 6 to 8 hours, or on high heat for about 5 hours.
-The low heat method is preferred to ensure a very tender brisket.
+The low-heat method will give you a more tender brisket.